josephabbey/josephabbey.dev/src/content/blog/programming-humans-to-use-cheap-energy.md

 1. Nothing yet (obscured by curtain)
 2. Battery Level (level shown like a progress bar across the wall, current state shown by animated pixel moving across the LEDs with variable speed) and energy rates (green colour for <0.3p/kWh, red colour for >20p/kWh, otherwise yellow colour)
 3. Solar Level (solar generation as a fraction of the capacity shown like a progress bar)
-4. Battery Overload Warning (accompanied by a beep)
+4. Inverter Overload Warning (accompanied by a beep)

 This setup has slightly improved our costs.
-I think that this improvement is a product of improved ergonomics and the feeling of guilt felt when you see the battery discharging quickly or you get beeped by the battery overload warning.
+I think that this improvement is a product of improved ergonomics and the feeling of guilt felt when you see the battery discharging quickly or you get beeped by the inverter overload warning.

 Here is my ESPHome configuration: